 One problem I have experienced is that most English songs are rather difficult and many times have not very utilitarian lyrics.
 So I unswervingly write a little song for each of my English games, using to the best of my ability the vocabulary my children and I already know.

 In May, 2006, a project was started in St. Louis to help homeless women.
 A needs assessment was done, and based on this, these services were provided to empower the women and make them better able to become self-sufficient:

 Most of the training was provided by Sai volunteers, with help from area professionals.
 The volunteers were all trained in SSEHV, and this was an integral part of the program.
 Sai devotees researched job leads for the women, and have also provided used furniture, household supplies, toiletries, computers and quilts, to help these families reestablish themselves.

-This project has now moved to a new location, where battered women and their children will be served.
+This project has now moved to a new location to serve women who have been battered, and their children.

 Doris Hampton, firstname.lastname@example.org